 Other requirements and procedures

 Unless exempted, during the first two years in the program, composers in the DMA program must fulfill the MA requirements of two semesters of music theory (including anything from fugue-writing to a seminar on contemporary pitch or rhythmic organization to music cognition); two semesters of computer music; and a two-semester analysis course, "Music Since 1900."
 In their second year, students take a qualifying analysis examination, a 45-minute oral presentation on a tonal work before a committee of three faculty.

 In their third or fourth year, students take a second qualifying analysis examination: an hour-long oral presentation on a contemporary work to faculty and students in the composition seminar.

 For more information on degree requirements see the website of the Graduate School of Arts and Sciences.

-- The doctoral defense committee consists of three members of the composition faculty and two music professionals not based at Columbia.
-Examiners must have doctoral degrees, and are typically composers, conductors, or performers.
+- The doctoral defense committee consists of three members of the composition faculty and two outside examiners to be chosen in consultation with the student.
+Examiners must have doctoral degrees.

 The music theory connection

 - In contrast to many other American graduate programs in music, composition and theory are closely interwoven at Columbia.